kotlin-orm/ktorm-docs/source/en/query.md

 We can return any filter conditions in `where` closure, here we constructed one by operators `eq`, `and` and  `like`.
 Kotlin provides an infix keyword, functions marked with it can be called using the [infix notation](https://kotlinlang.org/docs/reference/functions.html#infix-notation) (omitting the dot and the parentheses for the call), that's how these operators work.

-> Ktorm's built-in operators can be divided into two groups: those that is implemented by operator overloading, such as basic arithmetic operators; and those that is based on infix notations, such as `and`, `or`, `eq`, `like`, `greater`, `less`, etc.
+> Ktorm's built-in operators can be divided into two groups: those that is implemented by operator overloading, such as basic arithmetic operators; and those that is based on infix notations, such as `and`, `or`, `eq`, `gt`, `lt`, `like`, etc.

 Sometimes, we need a variable number of filter conditions in our queries, those conditions are combined with `and` or `or` operator and each of them can be enabled or disabled depending on different conditions.
 To meet this requirement, many ORM frameworks provide features like *dynamic query*, such as the `<if>` tag of MyBatis.
 However, this is not a problem at all in Ktorm, because queries in Ktorm are pure Kotlin codes, which is natively *dynamic*.
 Let's learn the query below: